djo0010/SQA-Individual-Assignment/workshops/workshop4-slikube/instruct.md

 - Report the three most frequent security misconfigurations as determined by SLI-KUBE.
 Your report should include a 1-sentence description.
 Use `Section-2.3` from `paper.pdf`.
     - If you get `NO_NETWORK_POLICY` then you can use the following text: `The misconfiguration category that is related with not specifying network policies.
 Without specifying network policies Kubernetes installations are susceptible to unauthorized accesses.`
     - If you get `NO_ROLLING_UPDATE` then you can use the following text: `The misconfiguration category that is related with not explicitly specifying RollingUpdate in the configuration file.
 A lack of rolling updates makes a Kubernetes installation susceptible to supply chain related attacks.`
-- Upload your report on `Workshop - SLIKUBE Usage for Configuration Scanning` @ CANVAS
+- Upload your report on `Assignment 4 - SLIKUBE Usage for Configuration Scanning` @ CANVAS

 #### Rubric